-This Review of Environmental Factors (REF) identifies the likely impacts of the proposal on the environment and details the mitigation measures to be implemented to minimise the potential impact to the environment.
+This REF identifies and assesses the likely impacts of the proposal on the environment and details the mitigation measures to be implemented to minimise the potential impact to the environment.

-The assessment has concluded that as the proposed works as described in this REF, including any proposed management measures and safeguards, will not result in significant impacts on the environment.
+The assessment has concluded that the proposed works as described in this REF, subject to the identified management measures and safeguards described in Section 8, will not result in significant impacts on the environment.

 The proposed activity will not be carried out in a declared area of outstanding biodiversity value and is not likely to significantly affect threatened species, populations or ecological communities, or their habitats or impact biodiversity values.
-In turn, Species Impact Statement (SIS) and a Biodiversity Development Assessment Report (BDAR) are not required.
+As such, a Species Impact Statement (SIS) and a Biodiversity Development Assessment Report (BDAR) are not required.